Learnathon-By-Geeky-Solutions/byte-breeze/docs/Team/UML/readme.md

 ## Code
-The system will be implemented using Java for backend processing, MySQL for database management, and a frontend interface designed in HTML/CSS with JavaScript for interactivity.
+The system will be implemented using Java spring boot for backend processing, postgreSQL for database management, and a frontend interface designed in HTML/CSS, Thymeleaf with JavaScript for interactivity.

 Example structure of a `Parcel` class in Java:
 ```java